Wheatgrass: Nutritional content

 Wheatgrass is a source of potassium, dietary fiber, vitamin A, vitamin C, vitamin E (alpha tocopherol), vitamin K, thiamin, riboflavin, niacin, vitamin B6, pantothenic acid, iron, zinc, copper, manganese, and selenium.
 It is also a source of protein, with 8 grams per ounce if consumed in powder form or around 1 g in a "shot" of juice.
 This protein content consists of at least 17 forms of amino acids, including eight out of nine essential amino acids.

-The nutrient content of wheatgrass juice is roughly equivalent to that of dark leafy vegetables.
+As per in vitro study, wheatgrass juice is nutritionally superior to other fruit and vegetable juices, with higher bioavailable minerals and antioxidant compounds.
+Its addition to other juices markedly improves their overall nutritional quality.

 Vitamin B_{12} is not contained within wheatgrass or any vegetable, as vitamin B_{12} is not made by plants; rather it is a byproduct of the microorganisms living on plants or in the surrounding soil.
 There are some claims that analysis of wheatgrass have found B_{12} in negligible amounts; however, there are no reliable sources cited to back up the claim.
 An analysis of wheat grass by the USDA National Nutrient Database reports that wheatgrass contains no vitamin B_{12}.

+Preparation

+Wheatgrass juice is cold-pressed from 7–9-day-old shoots, harvested before jointing, when chlorophyll, antioxidant enzymes, vitamin C, and phenolics peak.
+The grass should be washed with potable water, cold-pressed not blended or heated, and consumed within 10–15 minutes to avoid oxidation and enzyme loss.
+Heat, boiling, spray-drying, and high-speed blending are consistently discouraged due to chlorophyll degradation.
+When fresh juice is impractical, frozen fresh juice or low-temperature (<40 °C) dehydrated powder is acceptable with partial nutrient retention.
+Studies stress hygienic cultivation, pesticide-free medium, microbial and heavy-metal testing for safety.
+Wheatgrass juice is often available at juice bars, and some people grow and juice their own in their homes.
+It is available fresh as produce, in tablets, frozen juice, and powder.
+Wheatgrass is also sold commercially as a spray, cream, gel, massage lotion, and liquid herbal supplement.